Th3Dr4g0n/dynamic-leds-blinking/README.md

 blink(connected_gpio_pins, interval)
 ```

-You can play around with pins registration by registring the same pin more than once to have an unordered LED lights
+You can play around with pins registration by registering the same pin more than once to have an unordered LED lights
 ```python
 connected_gpio_pins = [11, 11, 13, 12, 11, 13, 13, 12]
 ```